 We are excited for everyone to join the library, and actively use the library.
-We encourage all members and perspective members of the library to read the rules.
+We encourage all members and prospective members of the library to read the rules.
 They are as follows:

 General collections can be checked out for 14 days.
 Special Collections cannot be checked out.

-New card holders will be limited to one item per family member per checkout for up to three months.
+- New cardholders will be limited to one item per family member per checkout for up to three (3) months.
 If materials are returned on time, there will be no limit to the number of materials checked out.

 References are required to obtain a library card.
-The name and phone number of someone who knows the applicant such as friends, family, neighbors, employer, or bishop.
+The name and phone number of someone who knows the applicant such as friends, family, neighbors, employer, or spiritual leader.

 Materials are due by close of the library on the due date.
 Items returned in the night drop after library hours will be checked in on the next business day.
 Fines accrue every day the library is open.